Paperback-iOS/website/src/help/guides/getting-started.md

 ---

 ## Installation FAQ
-### I'm not a patreon, should I use TestFlight or AltStore?
+### I'm not a Patreon supporter, should I use TestFlight or AltStore?
 If the TestFlight is not at max capacity, [TestFlight installation](/help/installation/beta-testflight/) would be recommend as it is easier to use.

 ---